5jt/dyalog-cookbook/manuscript/Z01_Windows_Environment_Variables.md

 ### LocalAppData
 Defaults to "C:\\Users\\{yourName}\\AppData\\Local".

 Use this to store application specific data the is **not** supposed to roam [^roaming] with the user.
 A log file might be an example.
-The reason is that when a user logs in on all the data stored in %APPDATA% is copied over.
+The reason is that when a user logs in all the data stored in %APPDATA% is copied over.
 A large log file might take significant time to be copied over with very little benefit.

 See also **[AppData](#)**.